 Interested MSMEs may send their application with the necessary documentary requirements to the RTWPB which has jurisdiction over their area.

 The conduct of FE and TMS, from receipt of application to the issuance of the corresponding Order, is governed by a 35-day process cycle time.

 Any party aggrieved by the Orders issued may, within 10 days from receipt of such Orders, file an appeal with the NWPC.

-To facilitate request for and conduct of TMSFE, please see attached forms.
+To facilitate the request for and conduct of TMS / FE, please refer to the following forms:

 - Revised Guidelines on the conduct of Time and Motion Study (TMS)